Rajarathore3773/voting_platform/DEPLOYMENT.md

 2. **HTTPS**: Render provides SSL certificates automatically
 3. **Database**: Use strong passwords and limit access
 4. **Logs**: Be careful not to log sensitive information
+5. **Secret Key Base**: Keep this secure and don't expose it in logs

 ## Scaling